 Welcome, there!
 Let me have your coat, and make yourself comfortable—scan the bookshelves, reading the titles along the spines; study the room and the maps hung on the walls, the houseplants huddled on the window sill; notice the cat curled beneath the chair in the corner, twitching its whiskers as it dreams.
 This—this is Slanted Spines.

 Four years ago, I began this blog, but long before that, my passion for writing erupted from my soul.
 I have always known that my destiny is to be a writer, and so creating Slanted Spines was the most important step I took towards my journey as a career writer—I just didn’t know it at the time.
-When I created Slanted Spines, I just decided that I’d post an essay every Friday and it would be a good way to routinely write in my free time.
+When I created Slanted Spines, I just decided that I’d post a blog article every Friday and it would be a good way to routinely write in my free time.
 (I was a college sophomore then, and had difficulties motivating my creative writing.)
-But as my voice became stronger each week, Slanted Spines went from something I was self-conscious about and shared the link with no one but my mom, to an actual business.
-I mean, I don’t make much money from my blog, but I take it seriously (while having fun with it!) and handle it professionally.
+But as my voice became stronger each week, Slanted Spines went from something I was self-conscious about and shared the link with no one but my mom, to some sort of a business!
+I mean, granted, I don’t actually make much (if any) money from this, but I conduct myself pretty professionally.

 Every Friday, Slanted Spines posts something different.
 There’s no strict rhyme or reason to why I post what I post—some weeks I feel like drawing a comic, other weeks I feel like writing a story—but rain or sun, I post something I’ve created special for that week.
+Here and there, I come up with a new posting pattern or find a particular rhythm, but the biggest “rule” is that whatever it is, it goes live on Friday.
 It’s an incredible creative exercise, and while it’s been a pain in my butt to keep up with this deadline every week for four years, by now, it’s gotten much easier to keep up with.
 (Even if I still put it off until Thursday night some weeks…)

 Emily Dickinson once wrote in a poem, “Tell all the truth, but tell it slant.”
 I find it poetic that the strip of binding in a book is called a book spine, a word which likens a book to a living creature.
 Sometimes I look at my bookshelf, observing the way my books lean upon each other, resting their head on the shoulder of their slumped neighbor.
 We’re all a little slanted, at different angles, our spines a little worn from the weight of the hearts that we carry.
 With Slanted Spines, we embrace our qualities and quirks; we each have our story to share, within our pages, no matter how tattered or torn.

-If you’d like to learn more about me, you can visit the About the Writer page, and I suggest visiting the Categories page so you can begin exploring the multitude of content available on Slanted Spines!
-Make sure to follow Slanted Spines on all my social media!
+If you’d like to learn more about me, you can visit the About the Writer page, and I suggest checking out the different categories at the foot of the web page so you can begin exploring the multitude of content available on Slanted Spines!
+Make sure to follow Slanted Spines on all my social media—my handle is always @ slantedspines!

 Support Slanted Spines